-This course presents fundamental semiconductor devices physics and operation principles the of semiconductor devices.
+This course presents fundamental semiconductor devices physics and the operation principles of semiconductor devices.
 It focuses on the operation of devices such as diodes, field effect transistors, and bipolar junction transistors.
 It also covers optoelectronic devices such as photodetectors, light-emitting diodes, and solar cells.

-470 Three Credits INTRODUCTION TO GAME DESIGN AND DEVELOPMENT
+INTRODUCTION TO GAME DESIGN AND DEVELOPMENT